List of compositions for piano left-hand and orchestra

 This is a list of concertos and concertante works for piano left-hand and orchestra.

-The first piano solo was an arrangement by Johannes Brahms of the Chaconne from Johann Sebastian Bach's Partita for Violin No. 2, BWV 1004, published in 1878.
-The Russian composer-pianist Alexander Scriabin composed the first original solo left-hand piece, Prelude and Nocturne for the left hand, Op.
-9, in 1894.

 The best known left-hand concerto is the Piano Concerto for the Left Hand in D by Maurice Ravel, which was written for Paul Wittgenstein between 1929 and 1930.
 Wittgenstein, who lost his right arm in World War I, commissioned a number of such works around that time, as did Otakar Hollmann.
 More recently, Gary Graffman has commissioned a number of left-hand concertos.

 List

 Works for the right hand only

 Works for piano right-hand only also exist, but there are far fewer of them than for left-hand only.

 Concertante works involving piano right-hand include: